 Jobs himself was persuaded to record a version of the ad narration, but didn’t allow it to air for fear that people would consider it arrogant.

 Jobs originally wanted to use one of Robin Williams’ inspirational speeches from the movie Dead Poets Society for the commercial, until Siltanen and Segall wrote the “Here’s to the crazy ones” copy.

 This idea clearly stuck around with someone at Apple, however.
 The company wound up using the Williams audio sample for one of its “Your Verse” ads for iPad in 2014.

 Apple discontinued its “Think different” ad campaign upon the arrival of the iMac G4 in 2002.
 However, the ads’ impact continues to be felt to this day — as a kind of guiding-light mission statement, similar to the Apple Values manifesto of the 1980s.

 Current Apple CEO Tim Cook, for instance, keeps a copy of one of the original “Think different” ads in his office.
-And last year, Apple updated the trademark with a European Patent and Trademark Office filing for the first time since 2009.
-(Although people should be advised not to argue with Phil Schiller that 2016-era Apple is anything like Apple circa 1997!)
+And the company continues to Apple update the trademark with a European Patent and Trademark Office filing.
+(Although people should be advised not to argue with Phil Schiller that modern Apple is anything like Apple circa 1997!)

 What’s your favorite Apple commercial?
 Do you think Apple still lives up to its “Think different” mantra?
 Leave your comments below.